rackerlabs/docs-cloud-databases/apidocs/dev-guide/getting-started/access-database-instance.rst

 .. note::
     For more detailed information about connecting to a Cloud database instance, read the
-    kc-article:`Connect to a Cloud Database instance <connect-to-a-cloud-databases-instance>` article in the Rackspace Knowledge Center.
+    :kc-article:`Connect to a Cloud Database instance <connect-to-a-cloud-databases-instance>` article in the Rackspace Knowledge Center.